< Back

 Enquire About This Artworks >

-Collection No. TB-1721
+Collection No. TB-3470

-Size Height 67cm
+Size Height 77.5cm

 See more Fine Drums in Drums Gallery

-This beautiful old Drum is from Papuan Gulf Area on the South Coast of Papua New Guinea.
-This hourglass shaped drum is often referred to as a Kundu which is the Papua New Guinea pidgin English term for this type of drum.
+This beautiful old Drum is from the Papuan Gulf Area on the South Coast of Papua New Guinea.
+This hourglass-shaped drum is often referred to as a Kundu which is the Papua New Guinea pidgin English term for this type of drum.
 Old drums like this fine example were family heirlooms often used over several generations of a family.
-This Shark Mouth form drum is finely incised with ancestors faces in high relief along with clan designs.
+This Shark Mouth form drum is finely incised with ancestors’ faces in high relief along with clan designs.
 The lug handle and whole drum have a deep old shiny black patina from use and storage over decades.
 The use of drums are very important to all traditional ceremonies where drumming and singing relate stories of ancient ancestral beings who are invoked for protection & fertility.

 This drum would date from the late 19th to early 20th Century.
-Its in very good condition
+It’s in very good condition

-The Todd Barlin Private Collection of New Guinea Art and Oceanic Art and Asian Art
+The Todd Barlin Private Collection of New Guinea Art and Oceanic Art

 INQUIRE HERE